You're not happy with your attorney. But you may be able to get what you need without resorting to filing a complaint with the State Bar.

-If you believe that your attorney's fees are too high.
+If you believe that your attorney's fees are too high

 The State Bar cannot give you legal advice or refer you to an attorney.
-If you need to hire an attorney to handle your case or want to consult an attorney on a potential case, a certified lawyer referral service can put you in touch with a lawyer who can handle your problem.
+But if you need to hire an attorney to handle your case or want to consult an attorney on a potential case, a certified lawyer referral service can put you in touch with a lawyer who can handle your problem.
 If your particular problem can be resolved without a lawyer, the referral service will tell you how to get the help you need.

 Be sure that the service is certified by the State Bar.
 Lawyer referral services which are certified follow certain rules which will protect you.